Harkame/AmazonTracker/README.md

 AmazonTracker is a script that track amazon product and notify you if the price is below an specified price, if the product is available or discounting

-You can be notified by eMail or with firebase push notification
+You can be notified by Email :email: or with firebase push notification :iphone:

 ## README AND SCRIPT IN PROGRESS